cockroachdb/docs/transactions.md

    In cases where you do not want the application to retry the transaction, you can adapt the wrapper funciton to simply `ROLLBACK` at this point.
 Any other statement will be rejected by the server, as is generally the case after an error has been encountered and the transaction has not been closed.

 5. When there are no retryable errors, the `RELEASE SAVEPOINT cockroach_restart` statement commits the changes.
-If this succeeds, all changes made by the transaction become visible to others and are guaranteed to be durable if a crash occurs.
+If this succeeds, all changes made by the transaction become visible to subsequent transactions and are guaranteed to be durable if a crash occurs.

    In some cases, the `RELEASE SAVEPOINT` statement itself can fail with a retryable error, mainly because transactions in CockroachDB only realize that they need to be restarted when they attempt to commit.
 If this happens, the retryable error is handled as described in step 4.